• Hausa Edition

 According to him, the club was restoring people’s sight because many suffer due to undiagnosed issues that can be rectified if detected early.

-Despite being out of the country, the community service director of the Rotary Club of Abuja, The Grandfather, Rtn.
+Despite being out of the country, the community service director of the Rotary Club of Abuja, (The Grandfather) Rtn.
 Iyiade-Oyewumi Adebimpe said in a phone conversation,

 “Distance did not stop me from being part of this.
 When it comes to service, we show up in person or spirit until lives are touched and communities are transformed.

-“Although I may be miles away, my heart is right here in Sheratti Kabusa with every mother, every child, and every beneficiary of today’s outreach.
+“Although I may be miles away, my heart is right here in Sheratti Abuja with every mother, every child, and every beneficiary of today’s outreach.
 Rotary is about service beyond borders, and it brings me joy to know we’re making a difference where it matters most,” she said.

 She appreciated the team on the ground for executing the project excellently and reaffirmed her commitment to more impactful service projects throughout the Rotary year.

-Also, the assistant community service director of the Rotary Club of Abuja, The Grandfather, Rotarian Ukpoji James Arome, said, “Rotary is all about charity, giving back to society.
+Also, the assistant community service director of the Rotary Club of Abuja, (The Grandfather), Rotarian Ukpoji James Arome, said, “Rotary is all about charity, giving back to society.
 From the Grandfathers Club, we chose to begin our Rotary year with this project in the Sheratti Kabusa community.

 “We are supporting over 50 pregnant women with delivery kits to promote safe childbirth.
 We are diagnosing, preventing, and treating eye issues.